UT-ADL/autoware_mini_practice/practice_6/README.md

 3. In the main `path_callback` function, add the processing of the goal waypoint as another collision point that manager publishes.
    - Check if the goal point is within the buffered local path. (hint: use Shapely `touches` function)
    - Correctly initialize the `distance_to_stop=self.braking_safety_distance_goal` and `deceleration_limit=np.inf` values.
 The `category` should be set to `1` for the goal point.
-4. Modify your logic about handling the exceptions is `collision_points_manager` node - it should still publish collision points if either goal point is present, or obstacles are present, but not publish anything when there is no extracted local path.
+4. Modify your logic about handling the exceptions in `collision_points_manager` node - it should still publish collision points if either goal point is present, or obstacles are present, but not publish anything when there is no extracted local path.

 ##### Validation